towersvault/shinpokered/README.md

 - The Pret team for the pokered and pokeyellow disassemblies and all the code comments that came with them.
 - Rangi for the tool Polished Map
 - Exp bar coded by Danny-E 33
+- The Pokemon Prism team for the improved RNG
 - Move deleter/relearner coded by TheFakeMateo for Pokemon Red++
 - Code contributions and bugfixing by wisp92
 - The following folks for their great tutorials, glitch videos, and explanations across the internet